preservim/vim-pencil/README.markdown

   to reach for mouse, track pad, or arrow keys
 * Minimal chording, with many mnemonic-friendly commands
 * Sophisticated capabilities for navigating and manipulating text
-* Highly configurable to suit your needs, with many great plugins available
+* Highly configurable, enabling you to build a workflow that suits your needs, with many great plugins available
 * No proprietary format lock-in

 But while such reasons might be sound, they remain scant justification to